hayatbiralem/youtube-embed-helper/README.md

 - [x] Add optional caption
 - [ ] Add demo for original YouTube play icon
 - [ ] Add custom events (consider this one)
+- [ ] Catch "Your browser does not currently recognize any of the video formats available." error on Firefox and implement it in to the code

 ## Contributors